2024 Solar Incentives Guide for Hershey, PA - Tax Credits & Rebates

 When does the federal solar tax credit end?

-Yes, you can use multiple types of renewable energy to power your home, such as a combination of geothermal and solar.
-You can also use both renewable energy sources and a non-renewable backup source of energy.
-Make sure that you discuss your plan with your local Hershey solar panel installer, so that you understand what you'll need and what incentives you might or might not qualify for.
+Yes, you can use multiple types of renewable energy to power your home, such as a combination of solar and geothermal.
+You can also combine renewable energy generation with a backup source of non-renewable energy.
+You should discuss your plan with your local Hershey solar panel installer, to get an understanding of what will be needed and what kinds of incentives you will or won't qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.